AndrieuxReabeurts/js-part-time/exercises/heroku/deployer/heroku_guide.md

 1. set up a heroku account
 2. download the heroku toolbelt
-3. either clone or pull from master to get the sample app, navigate into it's root directory
+3. either clone or pull from master to get the sample app, navigate into it's root directory.
+Run "ls -la" and if there is no .git file listed, run git init to create a local repo
 4. run "heroku login" in terminal
 5. npm init to create a package.json file
 6. npm install to include the dependencies we need for this project